axo4xo/tplinkcli/readme.md

 ```

 Quote the `raw` path in your shell (the `?` is a glob) — not needed inside the interactive
 session.
 Add `--json` to most commands for machine-readable output.
-If the web UI (or
-another client) takes over the session mid-use, the CLI and MCP server re-log-in
-automatically and retry.

 ## MCP server